mawais54013/PubNub-Project/README.md

     });
 ```

-The chat is template is set up with Handlebars.js to append to the desktop.html once all information is received from server, PubNub, and Twtich.
+The chat is template is set up with Handlebars.js to append to the desktop.html once all information is received from the server, PubNub, and Twtich.

+Thank you for viewing my project below are my portfolio and GitHub.

 # Author